 Agia Sophia’s policy is to have a low student to teacher ratio allowing teachers to offer significant personal attention to the students.
 Currently our student to teacher ratio is 9:1 with an average class size of 15 students.

-We offer a full-day academic program for First through Fifth grade.
+We offer a full-day academic program for Kindergarten through Fifth grade.
 We also offer a Montessori Primary program for ages 3-6 (preschool & kindergarten).

 One day, we hope to eventually add on a middle school program to take our student thru 8th grade.